spatie/laravel-feed/README.md

 'feeds' => [
         [
-            'items' => '',  // Fill in the class with a method that returns a collection of items that must come in the feed.
-Ie: 'App\Repositories\NewsItemRepository@getAllOnline'
+            'items' => '',  // Fill in the class with a method that returns a collection of items that must come in the feed. e.g.: 'App\Repositories\NewsItemRepository@getAllOnline'
             'url'   => '',  // feed url, on which the feeds would be shown

             'meta'  => [